Skip to main content

 Join us in celebrating Asian/Pacific American Heritage Month

-Asian/Pacific American Heritage Month is celebrated nationally in May and at JMU in April as a time to celebrate the contributions of Asian American & Pacific Islander communities around the world.
+Asian/Pacific American Heritage Month is celebrated in April at JMU and nationally in May as a time to celebrate the contributions of Asian American & Pacific Islander communities around the world.
 Keep reading for ways to celebrate and learn more about Asian/Pacific American history and identity.

 Movies to Watch